ajonesb/book-library/README.md

 - 21/11/2017

 Final Functionality for editing, adding, deleting books added.
-Functionality is located on main index which then will be eventually seperated as a differnt module.
-Was added to main index only for testing purposes.
+Functionality is located on seperate js file for app at add-edit-remove-books.js

+- Minor bug when updating books, doesn't update correctly.